KQM-git/TCL/docs/evidence/combat-mechanics/elemental-effects/transformative-reactions.md

 **Last tested:** <VersionHl date="2021-04-09" />

 **Theory:**
-Blunt attacks have no ICD, meaning they will always trigger shatter.
+Blunt attacks have no ICD, meaning they will always trigger Shatter.
 This makes it suboptimal to run Freeze with any character whose attacks have the "blunt" attribute.

 **Evidence:**
 [https://youtu.be/3rAbh9Gp2jw](https://youtu.be/3rAbh9Gp2jw)